SanderMertens/flecs/docs/Manual.md

 There are a few things to keep in mind when deferring:
 - creating a new entity will always return a new id which increases the last used id counter of the world
-- `ecs_get_mut` returns a pointer initialized with the current component value, and does not take into account deferred set or get_mut operations
+- `ecs_ensure` returns a pointer initialized with the current component value, and does not take into account deferred set or ensure operations
 - if an operation is called on an entity which was deleted while deferred, the operation will ignored by `ecs_defer_end`
 - if a child entity is created for a deleted parent while deferred, the child entity will be deleted by `ecs_defer_end`